 The Chair may also choose to send an IRB Compliance Specialist to meet with research team members and review study materials as appropriate.
 The purpose of such contact is fact-finding, i.e. to determine if indeed there is noncompliance.

-For WIRB studies, the UI IRB Chair coordinates the UI investigation with the IRB of record.
+For studies with an external IRB of record, the UI IRB Chair coordinates the UI investigation with the IRB of record.
 Investigations are initiated within 5 working days of initial notification.

 The UI Chair and/or Compliance Specialist document the outcome of any and all pertinent communications and discussions in writing, by either e-mail or paper memo with a copy to the IRB files.
 Such documentation should be factual and objective, and include timelines for resolution (e.g. meeting dates, response deadlines).